U-Boot-EFI/lf2initrd/lf2_initrd.rst

 is not guaranteed to be aligned on a natural boundary.
 This data structure may have to be copied to an aligned natural boundary before it is used.*

-Since the FilePathList[1-N] is OS specific we can define a range of N were the user can add his initrd(s) path(s) when defining the Boot#### options.
+Since the FilePathList[1-N] is OS specific we can define FilePathList[1] for initrds.
+A user can add his initrd path when defining the Boot#### options.

-Once the firmware is ready to boot the volatile BootCurrent variable will point to the Boot#### option that was used.
+Once the firmware is ready to boot the volatile BootCurrent variable points to the Boot#### option that was used.
 The EFI Bootloader may scan the device paths of the corresponding  Boot#### variable.
 If a file is present, the bootloader may install the necessary protocol.

-Once (and if) the kernel efi-stub discovers the protocol and tries to load an initrd, the EFI firmware must locate the file(s) via the device paths in the EFI_LOAD_OPTION of the correct Boot#### variable and copy the buffer into the kernel provided memory.
+Once (and if) the kernel efi-stub discovers the protocol and tries to load an initrd, the EFI firmware must locate the file via the device path in the EFI_LOAD_OPTION of the correct Boot#### variable and copy the buffer into the kernel provided memory.